angerman/planarity/README.md

 ## Installation

-It is strongly suggested that [Leiningen](https://github.com/technomancy/leiningen) is used.
+It is strongly recommended that [Leiningen](https://github.com/technomancy/leiningen) is used.

 `$ lein deps`